Battle of Gallipoli, 1915-1916 animated battle map

-Erickson describes at length the Ottoman army’s strengths at Gallipoli:
+Erickson describes at length the Turkish army’s strengths at Gallipoli:

 The Ottoman army’s reporting system was, in comparison to the Allied system, much more effective because of its standardized formations and bottom-up driven requirements.
 The Fifth Army commanders, at every level, were consistently in possession of accurate and timely information that enabled them to make rapid and effective decisions.
 This also created a superior condition of situational awareness for army, corps and division commanders, which enabled them to calculate and take risks.
 Cumulatively, these factors led to the capability to mass the available forces effectively and efficiently.
 This was enhanced by the army’s ability to task organize regiments and battalions at will between divisions and corps.
 This seemingly effortless ability to cross-attach units was a result of the triangular division architecture as well as a result of the hard-won experiences of the Balkan Wars.
 The generation of combat power by the Ottoman army, then, was really an expression of doctrines and methods rather than the simple accumulation of men and weapons.
 Four operations illustrate this point: Sefik and Mustafa Kemal’s coordinated attack on 25 April, Kemal’s subsequent massed night attacks, Mahmut Sabri’s defence of Cape Helles and Nicolai’s massing at Kum Kale.
 In each case the Turks brought their forces to the right place in time to thwart the Allied offensives.
 (2010: 90-91)

-Erickson argues that while adept at the operational level, the Ottoman army’s main weakness was its strategic thinking and planning:
+Erickson argues that while adept at the operational level, the Turkish army’s main weakness was its strategic thinking and planning:

 Finally, in the author’s opinion, the most significant mistake made by the Turks in the Gallipoli campaign occurred [during the initial Allied offensives].
 Enver Pasha eventually sent thirteen additional Ottoman army infantry divisions to the Gallipoli front to reinforce the Fifth Army’s original six divisions.
 Had he sent six to eight divisions immediately from the massive force pool then held in Thrace in the late spring of 1915, these could have had a dramatic effect on the Ottoman attacks in phase three of the campaign – possibly leading to the destruction of the Anzac and Cape Helles bridge heads.
 This was a significant strategic error that immobilized critical military assets when they were most needed.
 There were two reasons for this: Enver thought that the Russians were about to launch a corresponding amphibious invasion on the Bosporous strait and, moreover, he worried about a Greco-Bulgarian alliance attacking western Thrace.
 That he thought these things were possible highlights the generalized weaknesses in strategic thinking and planning which affected the Ottoman high command throughout the war.
 As the British managed to throw away their victory so too did the Turks manage to discard the possibility of a campaign of annihilation.
 (2010: 91)